The reset button on the Android headunit is missing

-What is the RST hole for on an android head unit?
+What is the RST hole for an Android head unit?

-Reset button or often is it shortened to RST and occasionally RES is mentioned in every android headunit manual.
-You may see it every day or assumed your android head unit doesn’t have one.
+Reset button, or often is it shortened to RST, and occasionally RES is mentioned in every Android headunit manual.
+You may see it daily or assume your Android head unit doesn’t have one.
 But it does, just not where you expect it to be.

 RST Button location

-On many of the popular 10″ and 11″ single DIN androids the RST button is on the front panel.
-Well, there is a hole labelled RST for reset but it just a hole.
+On many popular 10″ and 11″ single DIN androids, the RST button is on the front panel.
+There is a hole labeled RST for reset, but it is just a hole.
 The actual RST button sits directly behind this hole.
-The small aperture hole and set back button needs a tool to operate it.
+The small aperture hole and set back button need a tool to operate them.
 This protects the reset button from all but a very deliberate act to press it.

 Reset button tool

-There may be a professional tool available for reliably and repeatably pressing the RST button.
-But for the every day user a tooth pick, straightened paper clip, or one of those SIM card ejectors work well.
-You may have your favourite reset button tool if you have been forced to become too familiar with the RST.
+A professional tool may be available for reliably and repeatably pressing the RST button.
+But for the everyday user, a toothpick straightened paper clip or one of those SIM card ejectors works well.
+You may have your favorite reset button tool if you have been forced to become too familiar with the RST.

 RST button uses

-There is no prize for knowing that the button labelled RST or RESET will perform a reset of the android headunit operation.
-This reset halts the android running and sends a signal to the MCU to initialise.
+There is no prize for knowing that the button labeled RST or RESET will perform a reset of the Android headunit operation.
+This reset halts the Android running and sends a signal to the MCU to initialize.
 The process is similar to switching it off and on again.
 RST can cure bad apps that have gone slow or leaked the memory but restarting the software.